What to See in Madrid, Spain in 3 Days

 Must-see Attractions:

 - The Royal Palace: Marvel at the grandeur of one of the largest palaces in Europe.
-Be sure to catch the Changing of the Guard ceremony.
+Watching the Changing of the Guard performance should be a top priority.

 Day 2: Cultural Delights